T

 temerity (noun)

 Excessive confidence or boldness; audacity.
-(OD)
+(NOA)

 tetchy (adjective)

 Irritable and bad-tempered.
-(OD)
+(NOA)

 tetchiness (noun)